AccessFayetteville provides numerous ways to stay informed about your local government.

 Fayetteville's efforts to apply hard surfaces to streets began in 1917.
 In 1918, Fayetteville's first streets were paved, including West Lafayette, Rollston, Highland, St. Charles, Ida and Dickson from St. Charles to Willow, as part of the West Lafayette Improvement District No. 1.
 In the next ten years, twenty-five miles were paved at a cost of $500,000.

-Throughout Fayetteville's history, the populations steadily and sometimes rapidly grown.
+Throughout Fayetteville's history, the population has steadily and sometimes rapidly grown.
 In 1940, the federal census reported 8,212 residents but by 1950 that number had more than doubled (17,071).

 - Credit for this brief history of Fayetteville, Arkansas, goes to the research, writing of Veronica Mobley and J. B. Hogan.